MalcolmSlaney/python_auditory_toolbox/README.md

 one of the three libraries (NumPy, JAX, or PyTorch), will only need to import one of the auditory_toolbox files, and will not need all the prerequisite libraries.

-Please cite this work as
+Please cite this work as:

 	Malcolm Slaney and Søren Fuglsang, Python Auditory Toolbox, 2023. https://github.com/MalcolmSlaney/python_auditory_toolbox.

 ## Examples